 Some examples of people who have been influenced by or use PE and a non-violence philosophy are Mahatma Gandhi, Martin Luther King, Jr., Nelson Mandela, Sally Timmel and Anne Hope.

+"Through this process a collective understanding of social issues is developed, consciousness is increased, and actions are taken towards a just society."

 Real Communities Partnerships are committed to supporting local communities in Georgia that believe in the four commitments rooted in ABCD and PE methodologies.
-1) People with developmental disabilities are active members who influence the group's direction.

-2) Action focuses on making the community better for everyone.

-3) Over time, the initiative builds up local capacity for collective action.

-4) Participants share the responsibilities for sharing what they are learning.
+- People with developmental disabilities are active members who influence the group's direction. - 2) Action focuses on making the community better for everyone. - 3) Over time, the initiative builds up local capacity for collective action. - 4) Participants share the responsibilities for sharing what they are learning.